-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of PASSUR Aerospace, Inc. (the "Company") for use at the Annual Meeting of Shareholders to be held at 11:00 a.m., local time, on April 5, 2017, at One Landmark Square, Stamford, Connecticut, 06901, and at any adjournment(s) or postponement(s) of the Annual Meeting.
-Distribution of this proxy statement and the enclosed proxy card to shareholders is scheduled to begin on or about March 13, 2017.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of PASSUR Aerospace, Inc. (the "Company") for use at the Annual Meeting of Shareholders to be held at 12:00 p.m., local time, on April 9, 2019, at One Landmark Square, Stamford, Connecticut, 06901, and at any adjournment(s) or postponement(s) of the Annual Meeting.
+Distribution of this Proxy Statement and the enclosed proxy card to shareholders is scheduled to begin on or about March 19, 2019.

 Shares cannot be voted at the Annual Meeting unless the owner thereof is present in person or by proxy.
-All properly executed and unrevoked proxies in the accompanying form that are received in time for the Annual Meeting will be voted at the Annual Meeting, or any adjournment or postponement thereof, in accordance with any specification thereon, or if no specification is made, such proxies will be voted "FOR" the election of the named Director nominees, "FOR" an approval of Amendment No. 3 to the Company's 2009 Stock Incentive Plan, "FOR" an approval of an Amendment to the Company's Certificate of Incorporation, and "FOR" the ratification of BDO USA, LLP as the Company's independent registered public accountants.
+All properly executed and unrevoked proxies in the accompanying form that are received in time for the Annual Meeting will be voted at the Annual Meeting, or any adjournment or postponement thereof, in accordance with any specification thereon, or if no specification is made, such proxies will be voted "FOR" the election of the named Director nominees, "FOR" the approval of the Company's 2019 Stock Incentive Plan and "FOR" the ratification of BDO USA, LLP as the Company's independent registered public accountants.
 The Board of Directors knows of no other matters which may be brought before the Annual Meeting.
 However, if any other matters are properly presented for action, it is the intention of the named proxies to vote on them according to their best judgment.
 Any person giving a proxy may revoke it by written notice to the Company, or by delivering a valid, later-dated proxy in a timely manner, at any time prior to the exercise of the proxy.
 In addition, although mere attendance at the Annual Meeting will not revoke the proxy, a person present at the Annual Meeting may withdraw his or her proxy and vote in person.
 If you hold shares in street name, you must contact the firm that holds your shares to change or revoke any prior voting instructions.
 Rights of appraisal or similar rights of dissenters are not available to shareholders of the Company with respect to any matter to be acted upon at the Annual Meeting.
 The Company will bear the entire cost of the solicitation of proxies for the Annual Meeting.

-The Annual Report on Form 10-K of the Company for the fiscal year ended October 31, 2016, as filed with the Securities and Exchange Commission and including the financial statements of the Company, is enclosed herewith.
+The Annual Report on Form 10-K of the Company for the fiscal year ended October 31, 2018, as filed with the Securities and Exchange Commission and including the financial statements of the Company, is enclosed herewith.

 The mailing address of the principal executive office of the Company is One Landmark Square, Suite 1900, Stamford, Connecticut, 06901.
-This Proxy Statement, the accompanying form of proxy and the Annual Report on Form 10-K of the Company for the fiscal year ended October 31, 2016 are expected to be mailed to the shareholders of the Company on or about March 13, 2017.
+This Proxy Statement, the accompanying form of proxy and the Annual Report on Form 10-K of the Company for the fiscal year ended October 31, 2018 are expected to be mailed to the shareholders of the Company on or about March 19, 2019.